Where Is Anne Frank

-Where Is Anne Frank is a 2021 animated magic realism film directed by Israeli director Ari Folman.
+Where Is Anne Frank is a 2021 animated magical realism film directed by Israeli director Ari Folman.
 The film follows Kitty, Anne Frank's imaginary friend to whom she addressed her diary, manifesting in contemporary Amsterdam.
 Seeking to learn what happened to her creator, Kitty attracts worldwide attention and interacts with undocumented immigrants.

 Where Is Anne Frank was shown out of competition at the 2021 Cannes Film Festival on 9 July 2021.
 It was released in France on 8 December 2021 by Le Pacte, on 15 December 2021 in Belgium by Cinéart, on 16 March 2022 in Luxembourg, and on 30 March 2022 in the Netherlands.

 Plot

 "A year from now" in Amsterdam, the glass casing over the first volume of Anne Frank's diaries in the Anne Frank House shatters.
 As ink from a fountain pen drips onto the pages, the words lift off and manifest into Kitty, a 14-year-old red-haired girl dressed in 1940s clothes who was Anne's imaginary friend while writing her diary.
 Confused by the absence of Anne and her family, Kitty discovers she is invisible and intangible to people while inside the Anne Frank House, where she sees civilians tour the museum.
 Flashbacks to Anne writing her diary in the 1940s show how Kitty remembers the recorded events as if Anne spoke to her while writing.

 After dark, two drunk men smash Anne's bedroom window with rocks after seeing Kitty turn on a light, drawing the police's attention and scaring her into fleeing with the diary.
 Not knowing what happened to the Franks and the time since World War II, Kitty tries to file a missing person report at the police station for Anne.
 The police bemusedly point her to several places in Amsterdam named after Anne Frank before moving to arrest her when they learn Kitty has Anne's diary.
 Kitty escapes and meets a boy named Peter, whom she saw stealing wallets in the Anne Frank House yesterday, initially mistaking him for Anne's boyfriend.
 While skating with him, Kitty discovers how straying too far from the diary will dissolve her into ink.
 Peter takes her back to the Anne Frank House in the morning after Kitty nearly dies from separation from Anne's diary.
 After Kitty spends the day sleeping, Peter comes looking for her the next morning, leading the police to seize him for disruption.
 Knowing him to be a pickpocket, they interrogate him about Kitty but refuse to believe his account about her magical status.